RTHyman/audio-program/README.md

 <img src="/images/enclosure/enclosure_inside_tabs.jpg" height="500">

-Reference image for after its all painted and glued and the box is closed
+ - Reference image for after its all painted and glued and the box is closed

 <img src="/images/enclosure/enclosure_painted.jpg" height="500">

 ## testing wiring and software

 Note: It is generally considered good practice to test your wiring and software *before* you assemble your electronics, typically this involves using a breadboard and the raspberry pi zero with jumper cables.
-Unfortunately due to the factthat you need to solder to attach the speaker bonnet to the leds/buttons, I'm going to skip complete instructions for brevity and because testing all the parts for this project would add a lot more hassle with soldering.
+Unfortunately due to the fact that you need to solder to attach the speaker bonnet to the leds/buttons, I'm going to skip complete instructions for brevity and because testing all the parts for this project would add a lot more hassle with soldering.
 However, I will reccomend that you at least test one of the pushbutton led and button capabilities, to better understand how they work.

 ### testing wiring